Minimum terms and conditions of employment - Yleistä

-The occupational safety and health authorities monitor compliance with the minimum terms and conditions of employment and occurrence of work discrimination.
+The occupational safety and health authorities enforce compliance with the minimum terms and conditions of employment and occurrence of work discrimination.
 For example, a situation where an employee is required to work under poor terms and conditions of employment due to their origin or language constitutes work discrimination.
 The occupational safety and health authorities do not, however, take action on an employee’s behalf or provide legal assistance in a court case.

 The police will investigate a case of labour exploitation as a crime, for example, under an offence classification of work discrimination, extortionate work discrimination, extortion and human trafficking.